theforeman/theforeman.org/plugins/foreman_discovery/4.1/index.md

 **3.0.0**: The new image now does not initialize all network cards with DHCP by default (use fdi.initnet=all to force this behavior).
 We have cleaned up network initialization little bit further, which solved two race conditions with systemd.
-Also, initial five fact uploads are not cached to solve some hardware with late initialization.
+Also, new option cachefacts was introduced to solve issues with hardware with late initialization.
 This can be overriden with kernel command line options.
 Also, systemctl is following system journal on the second console and smart proxy now logs into journald instead of separate file.